 SMALL GROUP FITNESS CLASSES

-Everyone in the class does the same exercises regardless of their ability or physical limitations.
-Modifications to keep clients safely exercising are always encouraged.
+Everyone in the class completes the same exercises regardless of their ability or physical limitations, but trainers incorporate modifications to ensure everyone can participate.

 Designed for clients aged 50 and above